-WCHN's utilization of BMP is one example.
-“There are no good national guidelines for when you should or shouldn’t use BMP, but Vizient offered data showing other hospitals using it less with outcomes just as good as ours,” said Miller.
+The member's utilization of BMP is one example.
+“There are no good national guidelines for when you should or shouldn’t use BMP, but Vizient offered data showing other hospitals using it less with outcomes just as good as ours,” said their chief medical officer.

-“This is not a new dialogue with our doctors, but when we bring in an outside expert who said, ‘You may be doing this to excess and that doesn’t add value,’ they begin to listen,” continued Miller.
-"And that’s an incredibly important realization because you can’t achieve this type of change without physician involvement.”
+“This is not a new dialogue with our doctors, but when we bring in an outside expert who said, ‘You may be doing this to excess and that doesn’t add value,’ they begin to listen,” continued their chief medical officer.
+“And that’s an incredibly important realization because you can’t achieve this type of change without physician involvement.”

-For Scott Sanderson, MD, a neurosurgeon at WCHN, Vizient data showing that WCHN was over the 50th percentile in national utilization with highly variable practices by surgeon for BMP was “stunning,” as was the cost of the product.
+For one of the neurosurgeons at the organization, Vizient data showing that the health system was over the 50th percentile in national utilization with highly variable practices by surgeon for BMP was “stunning,” as was the cost of the product.
 As a group, the health system’s six spine surgeons examined BMP utilization and overall cost.
-Ultimately, the group reduced its use by 80 percent, substituting other alternatives in the process.
+Ultimately, the group reduced its use by 80%, substituting other alternatives in the process.

 A cap pricing approach meant that all surgeons could continue working with the implants of their choice.
 The physicians themselves approached the vendors with pricing proposals.
-“It was a great effort among the physicians, executive leadership, and Vizient,” said Daglio.
+“It was a great effort among the physicians, executive leadership, and Vizient,” said their chief operating officer.

 Short- and long-term savings

-By combining proactive executive leadership, supportive physicians, and Vizient data and subject matter experts, WCHN saved $5.8 million in 15 months — exceeding its original $5 million goal.
+By combining proactive executive leadership, supportive physicians, and Vizient data and subject matter experts, the member saved saved $5.8 million in 15 months — exceeding its original $5 million goal.
 But that’s just the beginning.

-“The important thing to remember is that many of the projects we pursued with Vizient are multiyear contracts,” said Daglio.
-"We’re looking at cost savings of more than $16 million across the next four to five years through these extended contracts.”
+“The important thing to remember is that many of the projects we pursued with Vizient are multiyear contracts,” said their chief operating officer.
+“We’re looking at cost savings of more than $16 million across the next four to five years through these extended contracts.”

 Major savings initiatives by year

 Part of that savings includes transitioning to a new credit card vendor for ePayables.
-“Vizient used its resources and benchmarking capabilities and worked with our finance group to determine the best negotiation strategy and financial outcome for us as an organization,” said Gregory.
-"We were able to find significant cost savings through this program.”
+“Vizient used its resources and benchmarking capabilities and worked with our finance group to determine the best negotiation strategy and financial outcome for us as an organization,” said the organization's corporate director of materials distribution.
+“We were able to find significant cost savings through this program.”

 The organization can now process its payables function more efficiently by using a single source of payment, with the additional benefit of a rebate structure based on expenditures.
-“Moving to this new agreement saved us more than $1 million," continued Gregory.
+“Moving to this new agreement saved us more than $1 million,” the materials distribution director said.

 Ways to sustain success with integrity

 The health system also relies on Vizient PriceLYNX™, a business intelligence tool that helps users gain control of their supply chain, negotiate better prices, and increase cash flow.
-“We can now keep an eye on what’s happening in the marketplace as it relates to similar purchases or vendors compared to other health care organizations nationwide,” said Daglio.
-"It allows our purchasing team to do a much better job of negotiating contracts.”
+“We can now keep an eye on what’s happening in the marketplace as it relates to similar purchases or vendors compared to other health care organizations nationwide,” said their chief operating officer.
+“It allows our purchasing team to do a much better job of negotiating contracts.”

-From the beginning, Daglio wanted a comprehensive financial improvement project characterized by integrity: integrity toward physicians and departmental leaders, and integrity of data.
-WCHN achieved that, in the process ensuring that physicians will support any future efforts.
+From the beginning, leadership wanted a comprehensive financial improvement project characterized by integrity: integrity toward physicians and departmental leaders, and integrity of data.
+Vizient helped the organization achieve that, in the process ensuring that physicians will support any future efforts.